 • NO FAMILY RESEMBLANCE •

-I never thought I really looked or acted like my adoptive parents.
-This discrepancy was something my friends and boyfriends would notice over the years, especially in my teens and twenties.
+I never thought I looked like or acted like my adoptive parents.
+This discrepancy was something my friends would notice over the years, especially in my teens and twenties.
 More recently, I couldn’t figure out the origin of some of my children’s features and traits.
 Obviously, there was a very good reason for this!
 Throughout my life, my adoptive parents always filled in these types of gaps with fabricated evidence to cover other lies they had told me.
 In this case, they always told me I didn’t look like them because I got all of my traits from my adoptive maternal grandmother’s family–the ones we conveniently didn’t know much about and had minimal contact with.
 In reality, I didn’t look like her or her family, but I absolutely grew to believe it.
 It was one of those situations that if you’re told something enough times from a very young age you will believe it without question (i.e. brainwashing.)
 As I got older, I recall people sometimes asking if I am “part Asian,” which probably made my adoptive parents nervous because it brought my origins directly into question. (on a side note–my sister Jenni has always been asked this question too!)
 As a result, when I was around eleven years old, my adoptive mother helped me bleach then dye my naturally black hair a shade of red very similar to hers.
 Prior to this, she had convinced me that I didn’t look good with dark hair which was why my hair color “had to” be changed.
 It’s obvious now that these were her attempts to try to make me look more like her.
 I mean really, who bleaches and dyes an eleven-year-old child’s hair?
 It’s insane!
 In reality, sometimes genetic children don’t look exactly like their siblings or parents, but they usually have some obvious resemblance to each other.
-However, if you’re the only person with black hair in a family of blondes or everyone else is very short, and you’re incredibly tall, perhaps there is more to the story.
+If you truly do not physically resemble anyone in your immediate family, this could be a red flag.

 • INHERITED MEDICAL CONDITIONS •